 Skibotn has been one of the major trading places North Troms since the 19th century.
 Merchants from Finland, northern and southern Norway and Sweden came to Skibotn to exchange goods like reindeer, fish and tools.
 The goods were sold in little wooden cabins.
 This tradition is revitalized annually with a market in the centre of Skibotn.
 Driving through Skibotn, you will spot one of the old sales cabins to the right of the church.
 The cabin is part of the Nord-Troms Museum and has an exhibition on the life and religion in the 19th century.
 The museum is open throughout the summer.

-For more information and opening hours, www.ntrm.no/museumsanlegg/skibotn mind cold water ☺).
-Park by the road and walk down to the beach.
-There are numerous parking bays along the road ideal for brief photo stops.
+For more information and opening hours, www.ntrm.no/museumsanlegg/skibotn

 From Skibotn to Manndalen - a drive through dramatic surroundings